-Equally amazing is the fact that new stem cells are produced in the hippocampus that controls memory (2).
+Equally amazing is that new stem cells are produced in the hippocampus that is responsible for short-term memory (2).
 Since learning is life-long, it is hard to believe that neuroscientists used to believe that remembering everything we learn can be crammed into the memory cells we were born with.
 The adult brain grows thousands of new stem cells in the hippocampus every day (3).
-Diffusion tensor imaging allowed scientists to see significant microstructure changes in the hippocampus after two hours of training (4).
+Diffusion tensor imaging allowed scientists to see significant microstructure changes in the hippocampus after just two hours of training (4).

 New technology confirms that nerve cells can sprout new branches.
-For example, Marshall describes cortical regeneration associated with finger-thumb opposition (5).
+For example, Marshall saw cortical regeneration for finger-thumb opposition (5).
 A youtube video shows a neurite advancing towards other nerve cells and retreating.
 New growth is called a neurite until it differentiates into an axon or a dentrite (6).
 Researchers are still learning which chemicals support or hinder the neurogenesis seen in the video.
 But they know that only repeated training makes new branches cluster together so they work efficiently as a group (7).
-I haven't seen research that says how much repetition is needed to produce neuroplasticity.
-I'm pretty sure a few minutes of exercise each day followed by hours of disuse isn't enough.